Network-Maritime-Complexity/Structural-core/code/README.md

 # Overview

-The code in the folder "[Article code](./Article%20code)" and in the folder "[Supplementary notes code](./Supplementary%20notes%20code)" allows one to reproduce the quantitative results reported in the manuscript.
+The code in the folder "[Article code](./Article%20code)" and in the folder "[Supplementary information code](./Supplementary%20information%20code)" allows one to reproduce the quantitative results reported in the manuscript.
 We also provide example data to demo the code.
 The figure below shows how the code is structured.

 <div align="center">
 <img src="Overview.jpg" width="900px">